jameseoconnor/thunder-tracker/README.md

 # thunder-tracker
-A serverless app to track thunderstorms and notify if one is incoming
+A serverless app to track thunderstorms and notify if one is incoming (It's for my dog 🐕 )